Sotheby's Impressionist and modern art sale sees uneven results

-NEW YORK (Reuters) - A spate of Asian buying helped redeem an otherwise spotty sale of Impressionist and modern art at Sotheby’s on Wednesday, which took in $219 million but saw many works fall short of expectations.
+NEW YORK, May 7 (Reuters) - A spate of Asian buying helped redeem an otherwise spotty sale of Impressionist and modern art at Sotheby’s on Wednesday, which took in $219 million but saw many works fall short of expectations.

 Of the 71 paintings, drawings and sculptures, 21, or 30 percent, failed to sell.
 Sotheby’s had estimated the auction would total between $218 million and $318 million, but estimates do not include commissions of just over 12 percent.